makrai/notes/bergman18-KR-Practionary-Peirce-Springer.md

     analysis for teasing out rules for analyzing problems
   * Reflective of the probabilistic nature of truth.
-We should favor learning models that support inductive reasoning and allow the use of probability distributions to characterize some nodes.
+We should favor learning models that support inductive reasoning and allow the use of probability distributions to characterize some nodes
   * Contextual.
 In that we capture both the intensionality and extensionality of our lexemes and choose word senses based on the overlap with accompanying text.
-The inclusion of inference and background world knowledge supports this aim [13].
+The inclusion of inference and background world knowledge supports this aim [13]
 * below three approaches in relative order of complexity of implementation
   * Peircean part-of-speech tagging
   * machine learning, and then